TECHNICAL · MODEL OVERVIEW

 FAQ

-How accurate is a 10,000-run Monte Carlo for the World Cup?
+How accurate is the simulator?

-Why don't you use bookmaker odds?
+Why don't you just use bookmaker odds?

 How does the simulator handle the knockout bracket?